 Fieger was right.
 The song became the summer hit of 1979, pushing Get the Knack and the single itself to No. 1, and Sharona became his new girlfriend, but it didn't happen overnight.

-Fieger finally decided to break up with his girlfriend, clearing the way for him to pursue Alperin.
+Fieger broke up with his girlfriend and pursued Alperin for more than a year.
 "I wasn't their groupie," she says.
 "It was more like he was my groupie."
-Alperin didn't give in to his advances, but she remained friends with the band, attending their shows and even their rehearsals.
+Alperin didn't give in to his advances, but she remained friends with the band and attended their shows and even, on rare occasions, their rehearsals.

-One day on a lunch break from her job at a local clothing shop, she visited the band at SIR Studios where they were rehearsing.
-"I heard Doug say to Berton, 'Should we play it?'
-And Berton's like, 'If you want to.'
+One day on a lunch break from her job at a clothing shop, she visited the band at SIR Studios where they were rehearsing.
+"I heard Doug say to Burton, 'Should we play it?'
+And Burton's like, 'If you want to.'
 I was alone, the band played it.
 All I could remember was driving back to work and thinking, 'Wait a minute, did I just hear a song with my name in it?
 Oh my God!
 Are you serious?'"

 Fieger's lust/love song was steeped in the great rock tradition that dates back to Buddy Holly's "Peggy Sue" and Ritchie Valens' "Donna," and continued years later with the Rolling Stones' "Angie."
 But he took things to a whole new level with his lustful lyrics.
 Not only did he confess that Sharona made his "motor run," Fieger, who was 11 years older than Alperin, sang the immortal lines: "Never gonna stop / Give it up / Such a dirty mind / Always get it up / For the touch / Of the younger kind."